 - To give grace

-At the risk of oversimplifying something that is very complex, we could describe grace as God’s free gift of Himself as the controlling influence in our life and the decisions we make once we have committed ourselves to Him in faith.
+At the risk of oversimplifying something that is very complex, we could describe grace as God’s free gift of Himself as the controlling influence in our lives and the decisions we make once we have committed ourselves to Him in faith.

 In summary, we can say that a sacrament is one of the means God has chosen to influence our life in the direction of his purpose for giving us life.